-who, being up first in the morning hours of history, played a wianing hand in this marriage game,\ is again coming to the front; and, in the parliament of Reason, where the thought, impulse, attraction, and conscience of both sexes have free play, better methods of social intercourse and reproduction will be matured than exclusive male wisdom has yet invented.
-It is for the Free Love School to develope an order of sexual unity worthy to be called a sacrament, and which sensible people need not blush to share.
+past.
+Woman, who, being up first in the morning hours of history, played a winning hand in this marriage game, is again coming to the front; and, in the parliament of reason, where the thought, impulse, attraction, and conscience of both sexes have free play, better methods of sexual intercourse and reproduction will be matured than exclusive male wisdom has yet invented.
+It is for the free-love school to develope an order of sexual unity worthy to be called a sacrament, and which sensible people need not blush to share.

 "Will you have me?" is the prayer by which man seeks partnership in the being of woman; and she also has persuasive ways and means to pray to, and "capture," him.
-This would MARRIAGE, be well, were it not a compulsory choice of evils, and compulsive. were they able to determine, in advance, the grave interests of offspring, industry, business, health, temperaments, and attractions, which mutually concern them, and on the adjustment of which depends their future weal or woe.
-Girls become pubescent† at about 12, and boys at 14, though girls, then, are much older, sexually, than boys : from these ages young people are capable of all the pleasures and miseries of passional experience.
-But, since sexual union forlife is extremely hazardous for both parties, -it being impossible to correct the fatal mistake of marriage without the commission of crime by one or the other, -they are usually left to illicit intercourse, or to exhaust their vitality in secret vices.
-Even when married, -coming into this new relation without knowledge of its uses or of self-control, - they prey on each other, and a few years of wedded life and child-bearing may leave the wife an emaciated wreck of her former self, and the husband
+This MARRIAGE, would be well, were it not a compulsory choice of evils, compulsive. and were they able to determine, in advance, the grave interests of offspring, industry, business, health, temperaments, and attractions, which mutually concern them, and on the adjustment of which depends their future weal or woe.
+Girls become pubescent; at about 12, and boys at 14, though girls, then, are much older, sexually, than boys; from these ages young people are capable of all the pleasures and miseries of passional experience.
+But, since sexual union for life is extremely hazardous for both parties,-it being impossible to correct the fatal mistake of marriage without the commission of crime by one or the other,-they are usually left to illicit intercourse, or to exhaust their vitality in secret vices.
+Even when married,-coming into this new relation without knowledge of its uses or of self-control,-they prey on each other, and a few years of wedded life and child-bearing may leave the wife an emaciated wreck